 Luscious, creamy, and deceptively airy, cheesecake coats the tongue languidly in a dreamy layer of silky sweetness.
-Perhaps a once-a-year indulgence for health-conscious individuals, real-deal cheesecake may be an otherworldly dessert experience, but glancing at the nutritional content could put it off the treat list for good.
-We created a no dairy, no bake version of cheesecake with a more controlled carb count that won’t throw your reward system out of whack after you savor a few bites.
-Our version captures the velvety mouthfeel and moist, crumbly crust without the cloying excess that spikes insulin and unleashes cravings.
+Perhaps an occasional indulgence, real-deal cheesecake may be an otherworldly dessert experience.
+We created a no dairy, no bake version of cheesecake that includes cashews and coconut milk for all of the creaminess of cheesecake without the cream cheese.
+Our version captures the velvety mouthfeel and moist, crumbly crust without the cloying excess.
 This one uses our golden turmeric collagen for a warm spicy flavor and sunshiny color, but you could sub our vanilla coconut collagen for a more subdued taste, or our chocolate coconut collagen to scratch a chocolate itch.

 No Dairy, No Bake Golden Coconut Cheesecake Bites

 - 2 cups Purely Elizabeth granola